-As we head further into the Northern Hemisphere’s spring, many people across the country are ready to put winter—and its cold and snow—behind them.
+As we head further into the Northern Hemisphere’s spring, many people across the country are ready to put winter—and the cold and snow—behind them.
 But even the spring months can have their cold spells.
 So when can we expect the cold to really be on its way out?
-Our “Day of the Last Spring Freeze” map, which is based on climatology, can help answer that question for your area.
+Our “Day of the Last Spring Freeze” map, which is based on climatological research, can help answer that question for your area.

-Derived from the 1991–2020 U.S. Climate Normals—30-year averages of climatological variables like temperatures—this map shows the most common date range during which areas across the nation can expect to see their temperatures dip to 32°F or below for the last time.
+Derived from the 1991–2020 U.S. Climate Normals—30-year averages of climatological variables such temperatures—this map shows the most common date range during which areas across the nation can expect to see temperatures dip to 32°F or below for the last time.
 The map reveals some interesting regional differences across the country.
-In the East, the last spring freeze date generally progresses through time as you move northward on the map.
-However, in the West, the changes are much more complex due to elevation and coastal influences.
+In the East, the last spring freeze date generally progresses through time moving northward on the map.
+In the West, the changes are much more complex due to elevation and coastal influences.
 For additional information and an interactive map, see Climate.gov.

 Alaska, Hawaii, and Puerto Rico

-Wondering what happened to Alaska, Hawaii, and Puerto Rico?
+Wondering where Alaska, Hawaii, and Puerto Rico are on the map?
 The limited observation network and unique climates of these regions pose distinct issues in calculating the average date of the last spring freeze.
 In Alaska, many stations have cold summers that lead to a "too cold too compute" condition, preventing reliable mapping of last spring frost.
-Meanwhile, all of Puerto Rico and all but the highest elevations of the state of Hawaii fall into the “too warm to compute” category, meaning that they very rarely or never see freezing temperatures.
+Meanwhile, Puerto Rico and all but the highest elevations of the state of Hawaii fall into the “too warm to compute” category, meaning that they very rarely or never see freezing temperatures.